 Living healthfully does not just mean meditation.
 We also promote nutritious eating and exercise.
 Substance abuse is any mental illness.
 Most mental illnesses get worse when the individual does not take good care of themselves and start eating junk food all of the time instead of regularly eating healthy meals.

-Can I Go Straight Into an IOP?
+Can I Go Straight Into an Intensive Outpatient Rehab Near Me?

 Getting Back to the Rest of Your Life